Simulations of Nanocrystalline Iron Formation under High Shear Strain: Results

 \subsection{Strain Rate}

-The effect of strain rate was explored next.
-We performed a simulation at a shear strain rate which is 10 times slower than the benchmark simulation, whilst keeping other parameters unchanged.
-Figure \ref{fig:8_1} shows different quantities plotted as a function of strain for the normal and slow rate simulation.
+In this section we consider the effect of strain rate.
+We performed simulations at a shear strain rate 10 times and 100 times slower than the benchmark simulation, whilst keeping other parameters unchanged, up to $\gamma = 10$.
+We also performed a simulation 1000 times slower than the benchmark up to $\gamma = 3.5$ due to computational limitations.
+Figure \ref{fig:8} shows different quantities plotted as a function of strain for the normal and slower rate simulations.

-In Figure \ref{fig:Fig8a} and \ref{fig:Fig8b}, the initial kinetic energy spike is not as pronounced for the slow strain rate simulation.
+In Figure \ref{fig:Fig8a}, the initial kinetic energy spike is not as pronounced for the 10x slower strain rate simulation.
 Whilst the benchmark simulation shows an increase from 0.039 eV/atom to 0.072 eV/atom, the slow rate simulation only shows an increase from 0.039 eV/atom to 0.056 eV/atom.
-Furthermore, the spike for the benchmark simulation begins at 0.27 strain and peaks at 0.3 strain, whilst the slow rate simulation experiences a rise starting at 0.24 strain, and peaking at 0.25 strain.
-After the initial increase and subsequent decrease in kinetic energy, the slow rate simulation plateaus at a lower kinetic energy of around 0.039 eV/atom, compared with the benchmark simulation at 0.042 eV/atom.
+Furthermore, the spike for the benchmark simulation begins at $\gamma = 0.27$ and peaks at $\gamma = 0.3$, whilst the slow rate simulation experiences a rise starting at $\gamma = 0.24$, and peaking at $\gamma = 0.25$.
+After the initial increase and subsequent decrease in kinetic energy, the slow rate simulation plateaus at a lower kinetic energy of $\sim 0.039$ eV/atom, compared with the benchmark simulation at 0.042 eV/atom.
+We note that there is no spike in kinetic energy for the 100x and 1000x slower simulations, and the kinetic energy remains around the same value throughout the simulations.
+We attribute this to coarse sampling, as we sample our simulations based on strain values.
+The longer timescales associated with the slower rate simulations allow the reduced excess potential energy to be converted to kinetic energy during reordering between the sampled strain values.